ha5dzs/volciclab-utilities/robot_server/Readme.md

 ### Script and function listings

 These are convenience scripts and wrapper functions.
-They have error management and some script analysis.
+They have some sanity checks and error management.

----
+***

 #### **`volciclab_robot_config.m`**